I was born in the Wild Wild West.

 and draw and shoot with them.

-I practiced day after day and
+I practiced with them day after day and

-became real fast with my toy guns.
+became fast with my toy guns.

 proper gun belt and a pair of Colt Peacemakers.

-I practiced day after day and
+I practiced with them day after day and

 One day, when I was away in town,

-our neighbor came to our ranch
+our neighbour came to our ranch

 and said he wanted to buy it.